w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 your infrastructure is always better than a third-party-hosted one in this brave new decentralized world.

-This guide will show you how to connect to [Polkadot network](https://polkadot.network/), but the same process applies to any other [Substrate](https://docs.polkadot.com/develop/parachains/intro-polkadot-sdk/#substrate)-based chain.
+This guide will show you how to connect to [Polkadot](https://polkadot.network/), but the same process applies to any other [Substrate](https://docs.polkadot.com/develop/parachains/intro-polkadot-sdk/#substrate)-based chain.
 First, let's clarify the term _full node_.